About the School of Professional And Career Education

 Professor of Administration

-Dr. Meloun received her Ph.D. in Industrial-Organizational Psychology from the University of Akron’s top five nationally ranked program.
+Dr. Meloun received her Ph.D. in Industrial-Organizational Psychology from the University of Akron’s top four nationally ranked program.
 Currently, she finds time to work with older adults, a favorite population of hers to educate.

 Dr. Meloun’s students have repeatedly nominated her for Applause Awards for teaching at Kent State University, and Apple Awards for her classroom performance at Barry University.
 Nationally, she has earned attention for her research on computer anxiety by winning the prestigious IPMAAC-Human Resources Paper Award in 2005, amongst three other Best Paper Awards.